D.I.S.C.O. Design Jam Website

 Phase I: Prototyping

-Before beginning the development of the website, I assisted our accessibility coordinator in creating our prototype for the website for web, mobile, and tablet devices.
+Before I began developing this website, I assisted our accessibility coordinator, Julie, in creating our prototype for the website for web, mobile, and tablet devices.
 Using the color palette created by our Print Layout and Design Editor, Karlynn Ricitelli, we prioritized creating an accessible visual experience for our visitors.

 Color Palette